 Early Practice Experience (EPEs) expose students to entry-level pharmacy practice through working in a pharmacy practice site.
 The Early Practice Experience requires 200 hours in either a community or a hospital pharmacy prior to the start of the P4 experiential year.
 The Early Practice Experience will no longer be a programmatic requirement beginning with the entering class of Fall 2018.

 Introductory Pharmacy Practice Experiences (IPPEs) occur in the context of required courses during the P1, P2 and P3 years.
-The majority of IPPE hours are gained through the institutional IPPE (IPPE-I) and the Community IPPE (IPPE-C).
+The majority of IPPE hours are gained through the institutional IPPE (I-IPPE) and the Community IPPE (C-IPPE).

-Advanced Pharmacy Practice Experience (APPEs) provide P4 students with first hand experience through rotation courses and professional practice experiences in regional sites throughout Texas.
+Advanced Pharmacy Practice Experience (APPEs) provide P4 students with patient care and other experiences through rotation courses in regional sites throughout Texas.
 Students accumulate internship hours required for Texas licensure through APPE coursework.

 Preceptor Faculty members help students make the transition from classroom knowledge to worksite experience.